 - 6.2.
 All reasonable attempts should be made to ensure the Employee receives the correspondence.
 It is recommended the letter be sent by a delivery method that registers receipt (for example, registered mail or express post) to the Employee's home address. - 6.3.
-Any such action should be taken in consultation with the Employer's Human Resources or People and Culture Unit (however termed) and in accordance with the organisation's delegations. - 6.4.
-If the Employee does make contact with the Employer at this stage and does not provide a reasonable explanation for the absence, the Employer may take further action under clause 25 Management of Misconduct due to the Employee's unauthorised absence
+Any such action should be taken in consultation with the Employer's Human Resources or People and Culture Unit (or equivalent) and in accordance with the organisation's delegations. - 6.4.
+If the Employee does make contact with the Employer at this stage and does not provide a reasonable explanation for the absence, the Employer may take further action under clause 27 of the Agreement Management of Misconduct due to the Employee's unauthorised absence.